willferreira/mscproject/README.md

       3. test the model: same as step 3. above

-In each case above, the output will consists of a number of files.
+In each case above, the output will consist of a number of files.
 The results files will be named: MaxEntClassificationEDA_Base+WN+VO+TP+TPPos_EN.xml_results.{txt or xml}; the contents are pretty self-explanatory.

 The project comes complete with an ./output/eop/ directory containing pre-computed results: